 In October 2012, Mark was a Gradiva Award nominee for his credit crisis paper (published in ‘Organization’ in 2011) on ‘a culture of mania’.
 The certificate was presented in New York in October 2012.

 In August 2012, together with co-author Jonathan Pinto of Imperial College London, Mark received the Group & Organization Management best paper prize for the article on a gang at work in Enron.
 The plaque was presented at the annual Academy of Management Conference in Boston, USA.

 In June 2012 Mark was awarded the European Academy of Management’s iLab prize for innovative scholarship, co-sponsored by the European Academy of Management (EURAM) and the Swiss-based Imagination Foundation Laboratory.
 The award, a diploma and 12,000 Swiss Francs, was for his stream of scholarship using psychoanalytic ideas in relation to organizations and for his credit crisis paper (published in Organization in 2011) in particular.
 The award was presented at the EURAM Annual Conference in Holland.

 In 2007 Mark received the Richard Normann Prize, held in trust by Templeton College (University of Oxford) between the years 2005-2008.
 The prize is intended to reward “outstanding insights into the service economy, value co-production, and business innovation and change”, and was presented at the University of Oxford in November 2007.
-For his work on toxicity, and based on an abridged version of his paper published in Organization Studies in 2007, Mark was in fact the only-ever recipient of the award.
+For his work on toxicity, and based on an abridged version of his paper published in Organization Studies in 2007, Mark has in fact been the only recipient of the award.